mselli/cracking-the-data-science-interview/InterviewPrep/Product Sense.md

 #### **Question:**

-> "We are thinking of launching a new 'Stories' feature for Facebook Groups where members can post temporary video updates visible only to that group.
+> "We are thinking of launching a new 'Stories' feature for Facebook Groups where members can post temporary video updates visible only to that grow up.
 How would you measure the success of this feature?"

 #### **How to Answer Properly:**